kulovan/kulovan.github.io/_posts/2022-07-03-how-i-become-a-software-developer-from-a-chemist.md

-## How did I become a Software developer from a chemist?

 In 2015 I graduated in chemical engineering.
 During my 2 years of master's thesis, I joined a research group where we investigated synthetic pathways for natural compound synthesis.
 I gained various knowledge including total synthesis, and chemical computational methods to determine protein structure and molecular binding to proteins.
 I do not want to